If you are interested in having me design your garden, this is what to expect:

 Using the survey I begin the design process on paper, then with 3D software Sketchup see CAD section.
 This allows the garden to be built virtually before it has been built.
 Once I “build” it, it is plain to see how the garden will look and I usually give you a little animation which allows you to fly round the garden as if you were a bee!
 I show this as part of my presentation, and give you a CD to put on your own computer so you can see what your friends think.

 5. Design Detailing: Once the concept design is approved I create a drawing suitable for a contractor to build from.
 This is a bit like an architect’s blue print and is drawn with architect software Vectorworks see CAD section.
 This will have all the information required for my preferred landscaper Richard Arnott to work from.
 If you choose another landscaper I will need to produce further drawings including more detailed specifications which I will need to charge for.

 FEES: I will give you an estimate after our first meeting for the Concept and Design Detailing before I start drawing.

 Since this is the burning question, how much does it cost to design?… I try will to give an idea…..

-As a very rough ballpark figure I can design a small simple flat garden of about 5m x 10m for under £1500, this will include the survey, animation and scale plan.
+As a very rough ballpark figure I can design a small simple flat garden of about 5m x 10m for under £1500, this will include the survey, and scale plan, with supporting visuals.
+If you want a full animation, it may cost another £200-£1000, but sometimes a few 3D images can be generated for little more than the figure indicated here for the design.
 However this doesn’t mean that a garden twice the size will cost twice as much, each garden will need to be assessed individually.
 It is also possible to offer me a fixed amount you want to pay and I do what I can in the time.